mjordan/islandora_workbench_integration/README.md

 * User
 * URL alias

+Also provides an endpoint for exposing the maximum file size that can be uploaded.
+Access to this endpoint requires the 'administer site configuration' permission.

 ## Usage

 There is no user interface to this module.
 It only installs configuration that is required by Islandora Workbench.